 This post covers a few ways to fix the SSL certificate error 1416F086 returned by sqlcmd on Linux when connecting to SQL Server.

-If you’re looking for ways to fix the Windows equivalent of this error when using dbatools, check out this blog post.
+If you’re looking for ways to fix the Windows equivalent of this error when working with dbatools, check out this blog post.

 Intro